Pizzadoesntlie/Applications/README.md

 # Applications
-Apps for Portfolio and other works in progress
+Apps for Portfolio and other works in progress.
-Focus on react apps and repsponsive website layouts
+-- Focus on react apps and repsponsive website layouts